SachinKSingh28/adop-cartridge-mean/README.md

-# Cartridge Skeleton
+# Mean Stack cartridge
-The purpose of this repository is to define a base cartridge with empty job definitions and pipelines to allow developers to rapidly develop their cartridges.
+The purpose of this repository is to help someone explore the [mean stack](https://github.com/meanjs/mean) and perform Continuous Delivery with it.

-## Stucture
+## Structure
-A cartridge is broken down into the following sections:
+This cartridge is broken down into the following sections:

- * infra
-  * For infrastructure-related items
  * jenkins
-  * For Jenkins-related items
+  * For Jenkins-related items for creating an environment and later CD of the app
  * src
-  * For source control-related items
+  * For source control-related items of the [mean stack](https://github.com/meanjs/mean)

 ## Metadata
 Each cartridge should contain a "metadata.cartridge" file that specifies the following metadata: